nathom/tpu-pod-tutorial/README.md

 # tpu-pod-tutorial

 This tutorial will get you started with multi-host VM TPU pods.
+If you don't want to follow the tutorial step by step, a reference edited version is on the `run` branch.

 ## Setup this tutorial